gemdude46/autotype/README.md

 ## License

-Autotype is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+Autotype is licensed under the MIT License - see the [LICENSE](LICENSE) file for details